martinBaillie42/nodevagrant/README.md

 A Vagrantfile that:

-* Uses the ubuntu/trusty64 box;
+* uses the ubuntu/trusty64 box;
-* Installs nvm;
+* installs nvm;
+* installs version of node in .nvmrc file in project root;
-* Installs latest version of node via nvm;
+* if no .nvmrc file is present installs the latest version of node;
-* Turns off npm symlinks so it can be used on a Windows host.
+* turns off npm symlinks so it can be used on a Windows host.